Skip to main content

 Open Data Commitment

-All composite scores, global ranks, and confidence ratings are publicly accessible.
+All composite scores, US city ranks, and confidence ratings are publicly accessible.
 Dimension-level scores are available to Research+ subscribers.
 Raw indicator data is subject to source licensing agreements and is not redistributed.